L-Blondy/up-fetch/README.md

 #### Raw fetch example that throws when response.ok is false:

-You should first create a custom Response Error class that extends the built in Error class in order to expose the response ans the parsed response data.
+You should first create a custom ResponseError class that extends the built in Error class in order to expose the response and the parsed response data.

 A naive implementation might look like this